CrossedCode/awful/glues_it/README.md

 }
 ```

-When we run strrev on this part of the code we get the following =:
+When we run strrev on this part of the code we get the following:
 ```sh
 function wp_en_four()
 {